icandigitbaby/website/src/documentation/mapibind/typedefinition.md

 ## Initialisation Function ##

-The `initmapistore` function initialises the type and adds it to the module dictionary, allowing us to create MAPIStore instances by calling its class:
+The `initmapistore` function initialises the type and adds it to the module dictionary, allowing us to create MAPIStore instances in Python by calling its class.

-        >>> import mapistore
+        >>> from openchange import mapistore
-        >>> mapi = mapistore.MAPIStore()
+        >>> mapi = mapistore.MAPIStore("/syspath", <path>)

 - - -